Sachaa-Thanasius/sly/README.rst

 SLY (Sly Lex-Yacc)
 ==================

-**Note: This is a fork meant to attempt typing the original package, be more up to date, and possibly expand functionality in small ways.
+**Note: This is a fork that attempts typing the original package, be a bit more up to date, and possibly expand functionality in small ways.**

 SLY is a 100% Python implementation of the lex and yacc tools commonly used to write parsers and compilers.
 Parsing is